 The band was born in Philadelphia in 2000 and moved to Los Angeles in 2001 after Keith Gibbs (guitar, vox) joined up with Detroit natives Rick Ferrante (drums) and Clayton Charles (bass).
 Upon Clayton’s departure in 2007, the guys recruited Chicagoan Jason Casanova (Behold!
 The Monolith, Tummler) to join the fold.
-We arrive at 2017 and Dr. Craig Riggs (Roadsaw, Kind, Antler) is now shellacking the kit when he's not brewing coffee or watching the Red Sox.
+In 2017, Boston-based multiinstrumentalist Craig Riggs (Roadsaw, Kind, Antler) stepped in full-time behind the kit while balancing roasting coffee beans and watching the Red Sox.

 The band’s music has been featured on a variety of movies, television shows, and video games including the reissue of Clerks, FX’s original hit series Sons of Anarchy, A&E's Dog The Bounty Hunter, Jersey Girl, CW’s Supernatural, and MTV’s Viva La Bam, Bam’s Unholy Union, and Rob and Big, NHL 2005, American Chopper, and Monster Garage.

 After shaking some walls with not one, but two, closely packed studio albums (the self-titled debut and II) in 2004 and ’06, the power trio went subterranean until 2010 before resurfacing with a new lineup and propulsive third opus, III, followed up by the straight-ahead rocker, IV, in 2013.